Hello everyone!

 What do you feel sets you apart from the crowd?

 My Beard.
 Just kidding, I think that there are many different things, my sense of humor, my lack of music theory knowledge and my love of having fun.
 If there were one thing that sets me apart from other musicians out there, it would have to be my lyrics.
 I like to tell stories and I feel like in today’s day of music the story can easily get lost in a beat or a sweet track.
 I try to write good hooks to catch listeners’ ears and never let them go, but above that I try to tell a good story.
+How were you first introduced to music in your life?

 Some people are born to sing and some people have mothers who buy a video set called “Born To Sing”.
 I remember always seeing these videos on the shelf and being obsessed with the mouth that was on the box.
 I think it was a subluminal message that stuck with me just seeing those videos year after year.
 I never watched the videos but I will always remember them as being the thing that made me want to sing.
 My parents let me take guitar lessons when I was young knowing I would quit, but I came back to it later.
 Also I think that road trips ingrained me with southern roots, listening to “Call Me The Breeze” on trips from Colorado to Mississippi as a kid.